petersenpeter/CellExplorer/docs/datastructure/expandability.md

 ```

 __Add numeric values to your cell metrics.__
 Let's say you want to add the preferred orientation of [a drifting grating presented to cells in the visual cortex](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html#precomputed-stimulus-metrics).
-This will be stored as a char cell array with a value for each cell, e.g.:
+This will be stored as numeric values, e.g.:
 ```m
 cell_metrics.pref_ori_dg = [90,25,45,80,30]; % For nCells = 5
 ```

 If you open multiple sessions in CellExplorer, the custom metrics will automatically be imported.
 Cells without numeric values will have NaN values assigned and empty strings for missing char fields.
-The fields will appear in the dropdowns for the custom group plot.
+The fields will appear in the drop-down menus in the custom group plot.

 You can incorporate calculations/import of metrics into the `ProcessCellMetrics` script by using the [custom calculation implementation](https://cellexplorer.org/pipeline/custom-calculations/).

 ### Custom plot (e.g. spike triggered average response)
-Response curves, event histograms, firing rate maps, manipulations and other plots should be saved into predefined subfields.
+Response curves, event histograms, firing rate maps, manipulations, and other plots should be saved into predefined subfields.
 To categorize, a few field names (plot types) are available:
 1. responseCurves (e.g. thetaPhase)
 2. events (any ´sessionName.*.events.mat´ file in the basepath will create an event response curve aligned at event start).
 3. manipulations (any ´sessionName.*.manipulation.mat´ file in the basepath will create an event response curve per cell aligned at event start).